SalmonJEDl/NatureTrack/README.md

 Ideas for future development on the product include:

 1. Communication between the smart watch and the RPi over WIFI
-2. GPS tracking for more accurate travel distance and calorie calculation
-3. More vivid and reactive graphical user interface (GUI) for the watch
+2. More vivid and reactive graphical user interface (GUI) for the watch
+3. Integrating RPi functionalities into a single application to automate its execution
+4. Optimizing Bluetooth discover and interrupt handling on the smart watch

 Have fun developing the smart watch!